OUR ENVIRONMENT

 Townsville Airport operates under the Airports Act 1996 and Airports (Environmental Protection) Regulations 1997 (administered by the Federal Government’s Department of Infrastructure, Transport, Cities & Regional Development and Local Government).

 Townsville Airport is a joint user airport, comprised of three areas; the Military Area, Civil Area and Joint User Area.
 The Department of Defence (DoD) controls the Joint User Area and the Military Area, which is operated as a Royal Australian Air Force (RAAF) base.
 TAPL obtained a lease over the Civil Area in 1998 for 50 years with an option for a further 49 years.
-This AES has been developed for the area leased by TAPL.

 ENVIRONMENTAL POLICY